WeR-stats/workshop-setup_cloud_machine_data_science/README.md

   <a name="add-public"/>

 ### Add *public* group and repository
 One of the main problems beginners encounter when they start using Linux, and *Shiny* in particular,  is related to file *permissions*.
-Briefly explained, everything in Linux is a file, each file admits three operations: rad, write, execute, that can be by three subjects: the owner of the file, the group
+Briefly explained, everything in Linux is a file, each file admits three operations: rad, write, execute, that can be by three subjects: the owner of the file, a particular group and all the *other* users.
+When you list the content of a directory you can see that each file has a list of nine binary numbers attached to it. these numbers must be read in group of three the first
 There are a few different solutions, each with its own ups and downs.
 This solution will become practical also when using docker containers to deploy shiny applications..
 ~~~
 sudo groupadd public